redis-field-engineering/redis-connect-dist/connectors/postgres/README.md

 ### Sample env.yml under redis-connect-postgres/config/samples/[postgres|loader] folder.
 Any of these fields (values) can be replaced by environment variables.
 | :memo:        |
 |---------------|
-If you encounter [WAL disk space consumption](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-wal-disk-space) issue with Postgres then uncomment the `heartbeat.interval.ms` and `heartbeat.action.query` properties below and enable the producer's pipeline for the `heartbeat` table by uncommenting `#- public.heartbeat # heartbeat table to keep postgres active` in `JobConfig.yml`.
+If you encounter <a href="https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-wal-disk-space" target="_blank">WAL disk space consumption</a> issue with Postgres then <a href="https://github.com/redis-field-engineering/redis-connect-dist/blob/main/connectors/postgres/demo/postgres_cdc.sql#L18-L20" target="_blank">Create a heartbeat table</a> and uncomment the `heartbeat.interval.ms` and `heartbeat.action.query` properties below and enable the producer's pipeline for the `heartbeat` table by uncommenting `#- public.heartbeat # heartbeat table to keep postgres active` in `JobConfig.yml`.

 ```yml
 connections: